James Wickersham: Congressional delegate

 Wickersham would go on to serve several more terms as Alaska's delegate to Congress, his last term running from 1931-1933.
 In 1916, he initially lost his seat to Charles August Sulzer but successfully contested the election in the House arguing that the votes of several precincts were wrongly excluded and he then served the last two months of that term.
 In 1918, he again lost to Sulzer - by 33 votes - who subsequently died before being certified as the winner.
 Wickersham chose not to run in the June 1919 special to fill the seat, but after it was over, he contested the 1918 election on the grounds of numerous election irregularities such as ballots that should have been counted and unqualified voters.
 He again won his contest, this time by 37 votes, although the case took so long that he only served for 4 days before the term ended.
 Before Wickersham could be seated, Sulzer died and his seat was filled by George Barnes Grigsby in a special election that was subsequently voided.
 This makes him the only person to win a House seat via contest more than once.

 Wickersham's service as Delegate began major political themes in Alaska's history that still hold today.
 Alaska exists on the paradoxical theory of demanding state rule over its resources and yet still incredibly dependent on the federal government largely through, presently, the investment of the Department of Defense.
 Wickersham's dilemma began this mindset of federal dependence because he saw that as a better alternative than having private interests and "Robber-Barons" ruling over Alaska's resources.

-Oratory

 The Democratic nominee was a Fairbanks lawyer and one-time mayor, Thomas A. Marquam.
 "As the rally got underway, Judge Wickersham warmed to his subject and the walls of the Liberty Theatre virtually shook to the thunder of his denunciations.
 Most of his vituperation was couched in such eloquent language that the audience didn't know exactly what Marquam was being called — but by the tone they figured it was something pretty bad...It was years later that I found out that Judge Wickersham merely was calling Marquam a loud-talking Irishman."